A white home icon to link to the website homepage

 • Volunteer to help other domestic abuse victims.
 Empower others while empowering yourself.

-These strategies outline just a few of the ways you can create a community post-domestic violence, so that you can move forward safely and confidently.
+These strategies outline just a few of the ways you can create a community post-domestic violence.
+They will help you move forward safely and confidently.

 Resources for Domestic Violence Survivors